Tyronza Methodist Episcopal Church, South

 The Tyronza Methodist Episcopal Church, South is a historic church building at 129 Church Street in Tyronza, Arkansas.
 It is a single-story masonry structure, built out of orange brick laid on a raised basement.
 Its main facade, facing west, has a projecting vestibule with a shallow-pitch roofline matching that of the main roof, and is approached by a broad and shallow flight of stairs.
 Windows on this facade are narrow, with rounded-arch tops, while other windows on the building are either arched or rectangular sash.
 The church was built in 1928, and is a good local example of Classical Revival design.
 Its architect is unknown; its design resembles that of the Wabbaseka Methodist Episcopal Church, South.

 The church was listed on the National Register of Historic Places in 2015.
+The congregation was closed by the United Methodist Church in 2012.